SolaceLabs/solace-tools-typescript/docs/source/ep-migrate/details-content/non-migrate.rst

 +++++++++++++

 * EP V1 Topic Domains that contain a variable which is not an Enum will not be migrated and an issue will be logged.
+* EP V1 Topic Domains that contain a variable which references an Enum with a migration issue will not be migrated and an issue with the root cause will be logged.

+The Application Domain will still be migrated.

 Events
 ------